grpc/grpc-java/examples/example-tls/README.md

 - Note `trustCertCollectionFilePath` is not needed if you are using system default certificate authority.

-You can run this example with our [test credentials](../../testing/src/main/resources/certs) with `.overrideAuthority("foo.test.google.fr")` for `ManagedChannelBuilder` to match the Subject Alternative Names in the test certificates.
+You can run this example with our [test credentials](../../testing/src/main/resources/certs) with `.overrideAuthority("foo.test.google.com.au")` for `ManagedChannelBuilder` to match the Subject Alternative Names in the test certificates.
 You can generate your own self-signed certificates with commands in the test certs [README](../../testing/src/main/resources/certs/README).